Creating a Da○saba○ber (No. 3)

 Therefore, I have prepared two types of generation processes.

-② A large number of them appear (waves) every certain time (long)
+② A large number of enemies appear at regular intervals (long intervals) (waves)

-① is the image of making it easier to gradually earn experience points when your weapon level is low at the beginning, and
+① is designed to make it easier to gain experience points little by little when your initial weapon level is low.

-Both events should occur at a certain distance from the player's position.
+Both events should spawn at a certain distance from the player's location.

 The process for generating one at a time is as follows: